2i2c-org/team-compass/projects/managed-hubs/support.md

 - When you receive a ticket, communicate that you have received it and note the next steps you’ll follow to resolve it (even if this just means investigating because you're not sure what is wrong).
 - If needed, open a [support issue and add it to the backlog](support:issues).
+  Note that we should still use Freshdesk for support communication on this request, the GitHub issue is just for 2i2c team members to coordinate.
 - Identify an engineering team member that can pick up this work.
 - Give the user updates every day or two as we work to resolve the issue.
 - When it is resolved, tell the user what you’ve done to resolve the issue.